-The toxic person can have you questioning your ‘over-reactiveness’, your ‘oversensitivity’, your ‘tendency to misinterpret’.
-If you’re the one who’s continually hurt or the one who is constantly adjusting your own behaviour to avoid being hurt, then chances are that it’s not you and it’s very much them.
+The toxic person can have you questioning your ‘over-reactiveness,’ your ‘oversensitivity,’ your ‘tendency to misinterpret.’
+If you’re the one who’s continually hurt or the one who is constantly adjusting your behaviour to avoid being hurt, then the chances are that it’s not you and it’s very much them.
 The entire relationship becomes a stressor.

 You’re the product of the five people you spend the most time.

-Being able to spot their harmful behaviour is the first step to minimising their impact.
-You can’t change them, but you can change what you do.
+Being able to spot the harmful behaviour is the first step to minimizing their impact.
+You can’t change it or them, but you can change what you do about the situation.

 There are plenty of things toxic people do to manipulate people and situations to their advantage.
 Here are 12 of them.
-Knowing them will help you to avoid falling under their influence:
+Knowing these red flags will help you to avoid falling under their influence:

 - They’ll keep you guessing about which version of them you’re getting.